 Into the Japanese alps

 Early checkout and a short walk to the Kyoto train station, where I found a sandwich and boarded the train which soon rolled through the misty Japan Alps.
 Beautiful valleys and deep gorges went past outside the window for hours as the train winded its way up the hills.

 We finally arrived in Takayama, a traditional village with several sake breweries.
 Starved as usual, we found a place which served the local Hida beef from the Hida highlands, which was very nice but almost as expensive as the infamous Kobe beef.

 Went across the Kaji-bashi bridge into the Old Town where we dodged into a place which seemed to serve coffee, but it was a bit different from your average espresso hideout.
 Some guy was filming us the entire time as we were offered some kind of strange green sweets.
 Oh well, the things I do for my caffeine.

 The evening was ended at a place where we sat on the floor with jugs of sake in our hands.
 It could be worse.

-I went out for a stroll at the morning market along the river Miyagawa, before the train arrived and we went south.
+The next morning I went out for a stroll at the morning market along the river Miyagawa, before the train arrived and we went south.

-A brief stop in Mishima, the closest point to Mt Fuji from Shinkansen.
+Had a brief stop in Mishima, the closest point to Mt Fuji from Shinkansen.
 No wonder they consider it a holy mountain.